THE FOURTH ROAD TO QUANTUM GRAVITY

 According to my Quantum Antigravity Hypothesis, antimatter in outer space could be able to form vast antigravity regions composed of clouds of antimatter “dust” :

 That would perfectly explain very important issues: the mystery of missing antimatter, and gravitational expansion of the Universe.
 The antimatter is not missing.
 We simply cannot easily observe it because it does not form massive bodies in outer space, and perhaps also due to the nature of interaction between antimatter (repulsive gravity) and light, as opposed to matter (attractive gravity) and light.
 The invisible Dark matter is really nothing else than vast clouds of antimatter “dust”, and the Dark energy is simply the repulsive gravity (antigravity) of these vast regions of antimatter.

-In this sense we can have capacitors of various sizes, from atoms to planets, and everything in between, to experiment with the interactions between them.
+We can have asymmetric capacitors of various sizes, from atoms to planets, and everything in between, to experiment with the interactions between them.

 In the case of a spherical (asymmetric) capacitor, the smaller (or the bigger) plate can be either negatively or positively charged, akin to the difference between the atom of hydrogen and the antiatom of antihydrogen.

 AN EXAMPLE OF A CHARGED ASYMMETRIC CAPACITOR, AND ITS OUTWARDLY ORIENTED B-B VECTORS INDICATING REPULSIVE GRAVITY (ANTIGRAVITY) :

 In general, for quantum gravity, or quantum antigravity, to be generated naturally, or artificially, we need the following 3 components properly combined, oriented, and tuned:

 Ideally, the electric and magnetic field lines should be perpendicular.
 Also ideally, the vector of angular momentum should be in a plane perpendicular to the lines of the electric field.
 Deviations from the 90′ angle will weaken the effect.